 I find myself making one last stop in the last little town on the edge of wilderness to pick up a box of matches, a fuel canister, some chapstick, or just an unspoken peace of mind that I know where I’m headed.
 It’s these places that have inspired the name.

 A Last Chance to gather the things we rely on, to trust what we’ve got and to be certain those things will be a part of whatever comes down the road.

 OUR DESIGNER + OWNER

 Lindsey Fout is the Portland,OR based textile designer, researcher, and teacher behind Last Chance Textiles.
-Originally from West Virginian, her rural Appalachian upbringing informs the integrity and utilitarian aspects of her work.
-She designs and crafts in her home studio to harness an experimental and physical practice that echos the historical textile traditions that inspire her designs.
+Originally from West Virginia, her rural Appalachian upbringing informs the integrity and utilitarian aspects of her work.
+She designs and crafts in her Portland, OR studio to harness an experimental and physical practice that echos the historical textile traditions that inspire her designs.